How to Determine if Business School Is Right for You?

 Benefits of Business School

 Business school can have a number of benefits, both expected and unexpected.
-These benefits can support you in your future career as well as give you the knowledge, skills, and abilities to succeed in a future profession.
+These benefits can support you in your future career and give you the knowledge, skills, and abilities to succeed in a future profession.
 Here are a few benefits you can expect from an MBA program:

 Business school will connect you with many professionals across different industries as well as fellow students and professors.
 This will greatly expand your network beyond military personnel and into the civilian business world.